 Carbendazim 0.1 per cent to give maximum disease reduction (95 %) in Dashehari and 91.30 per cent in Chausa.

-4. Mango canker/ leaf spot: Xanthomonas campestris pv. mangiferae indicae
+4. Mango canker/ leaf spot disease of mango: Xanthomonas campestris pv. mangiferae indicae

 - On leaves, the disease first appears as a regular to angular raised small water-soaked lesions measuring 1-5 mm in dia.